MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/delays-domain-members-dc-remote-domains.md

 ---
-title: Delays when domain members access domain DCs
+title: Delays when domain members are required to communicate to DCs on remote domains
 description: Discusses a problem that causes delays when domain members try to access domain controllers in other domains. ms.date: 09/21/2020
 author: Deland-Han